-British soprano Hazel Neighbour is a graduate of the Royal Academy Opera school where she studied with Nuccia Focile and Jonathan Papp, generously supported by the Maria Callas Award, the Gerald Finzi Scholarship and the Josephine Baker Trust.
-She graduated from the Royal College of Music with distinction in her Master of Performance.
-Before studying singing, Hazel read Chemistry at Imperial College London.
+British soprano Hazel Neighbour is a recent graduate of the Royal Academy of Music where she studied under the tutelage of Nuccia Focile.
+Before studying singing, Hazel read chemistry at Imperial College London.

-Hazel is also a keen interpreter of song, during the pandemic she made recordings of selected Schubert Lieder with a new English translation by Oliver Wright.
-She is an alumna of the prestigious Franz Schubert Institut lied programme in Austria and was a member of the Academy Song Circle.
+Hazel is a keen interpreter of song and is an alumna of the prestigious Franz Schubert Institut Lied programme in Austria and the Academy Song Circle.

-Highlights of Hazel’s concert experience include A Sea Symphony by Vaughan Williams at Dorking Halls, Berg’s Sieben frühe Lieder and Mozart’s Vesperae solemnes de confessore at West Road Concert Hall in Cambridge.
+Highlights of Hazel’s concert and oratorio experience include A Sea Symphony by Vaughan Williams at Dorking Halls, Berg’s Sieben frühe Lieder and Mozart’s Vesperae solemnes de confessore at West Road Concert Hall in Cambridge.

 Hazel’s forthcoming engagements include soprano soloist in Handel's Samson with Ashford Choral and Brahms’ Ein Deutsches Requiem with Woking Choral Society.

 She will also be performing MARSCHALLIN, Der Rosenkavalier for Uncovered Opera Company and MICAËLA, Carmen.
 She looks forward to performing in the Eliminatory Rounds of the Montserrat Caballé International Singing Competition in Madrid this November and in a Masterclass with James Black in December.